Dnsibu/DATA4319_Machine_learning_Project/Unsupervised Learning/ReadME.md

 **Description:**

-There is a set of data that is **not labeled**  with the correct answers  to learn from.
+Involves finding structures and relationships from inputs.
+There is a set of data that is **unlabeled** to learn from.
-The result of a supervised learning model is to predict new values or understand the relationship between the label and feature variables.
+The result of an unsupervised learning model is to place observations from a dataset into (1) specific clusters or (2) to create rules to identify associtions between variables.

 **Variables:**
   + features